 A positive parcel JD means there are protected wetlands and/or adject areas within the area indicated in your request.
 A Project JD is required to determine if a wetland permit may be needed.

-If you’ve submitted a parcel JD and have not heard back from DEC after 90 calendar days, you must send a certified letter with return receipts notifying of failure to meet the 90-day determination deadline to the following address.
+If you’ve submitted a parcel or project JD and have not heard back from DEC after 90 calendar days, you must send a certified letter with return receipts notifying of failure to meet the 90-day determination deadline to the following address.
 The certified letter must contain the requestor’s name, and a copy of any materials sent to the department with the initial request.
 DEC is required to respond to the certified letter within 10 business days.

 New York State Department of Environmental Conservation